-The essential objective of the study is to examine the empirical relationship between FDI and economic growth from of 1975-2013 using Bound Test of cointegration approach and causality test by Granger (1969) method.
+The main objective of the study is to examine the empirical relationship between Foreign Direct Investment (FDI) and Economic Growth (EG) from of 1975-2013 using Bound Test of cointegration approach and causality test by Granger (1969) method.
 To achieve this broader objective, study is specially defined to:

-- Explore the significant relationship between FDI, TO, TD, INF, DS, GCF and Economic Growth in Pakistan. - To find the causal linkage between FDI and economic growth in Pakistan.
+- Explore the significant relationship between Trade Openness (TO), Total Debt (TD), Inflation (INF), Domestic Saving (DS), Gross Capital Formation (GCF) and Economic Growth (EG) in Pakistan. - Examine the causal linkage between Foreign Direct Investment (FDI) and Economic Growth (EG) in Pakistan.